 The provision of effective roads network connectivity is fundamentally important to the development and well-being of the inhabitants of the Benue basin.
-The current road network connectivity of the basin needs urgent attentions to reposition the region for rapid socioeconomic development, considering the fact that transport is the lifeline of the economy and social interactions.
+The current road network connectivity of the basin needs urgent attentions to reposition the region for rapid socio-economic development, considering the fact that transport is the lifeline of the economy and social interactions.
 An inefficient transport system implies stagnation in all sectors.
 This study therefore, offers a comprehensive picture of the structure of road network connectivity in the Benue basin of Nigeria which has implications on sustainable development and inclusive growth of the region and the country at large.
 Based on the findings of the study, Policy makers have the option to fund road infrastructure investments particularly building new roads and rehabilitating the existing ones in the region.
 This will further open up the region and stimulate economic growth in terms of trade flows, investment location choices for investors, enhance spatial and social interactions and thus shape the ultimate development outcomes that policy makers seek.
+Developments of good road network in the Benue basin will promotes the distribution of agrarian goods and create additional socio-economic opportunities including marketing operations, growth of the agro-allied industries among others.
+This will inspire farmers to increase their production, minimize spoilage or waste and get value for their labour.
+Thus, improving road network transportation infrastructure of the basin will positively impact the inhabitants' productivity, employment, income, general welfare and greatly reduces poverty level of the region.